brianc/node-sql/README.md

 # node-sql
 _sql string builder for node_

-Let's be honest - hand generating SQL is no fun, especially in a language which has clumsy support for multi-line strings.
+Building SQL statements by hand is no fun, especially in a language which has clumsy support for multi-line strings.

-But SQL is so good.
-We need SQL.
-So let's save the day and generate it with a jQuery-esque fluent interface.
+So let's build it with JavaScript.

 Maybe it's still not fun, but at least it's _less not fun_.
-That's at least worth a participation award.

 [![Build Status](https://secure.travis-ci.org/brianc/node-sql.png)](http://travis-ci.org/brianc/node-sql)